willis240/willis240.github.io/README.md

 - Looked into the socket library details to see if it would work correctly with a remote target
 - Created the port_check jupyter notebook by essentially copying the code from the py file

+#### July 23

+- Created a jupyter notebook named Monitor, which is the entire monitoring program except for the yaml file.
+Still need to add a yaml file somehow.

 ## About Me

 Currently, I am a college student working toward a Bachelors Degree in Computer Science.
 Though I do not have specific plans for what I intend to do after obtaining my degree, I intend to pursue a job in the Computer Science career field to further my skills following graduation.